SteveLillis/.NET-Ogg-Vorbis-Encoder/README.md

 Limitations
 -----------
  - Currently only supports **40k+ Stereo VBR** encoding.
-If you need another format, let me know.
+If you need another format you just need to add the required setup data, feel free to contact me for more information.